 These are undoubtedly the most popular attractions of the Great Ocean Road and millions of visitors flock here each year just to catch a glimpse of this natural wonder.

-Many people come here just to have a coffee and watch the waves form the many coastal towns on the great ocean road.
+Many people come here and watch the waves form the many coastal towns on the great ocean road.

-Torquay is one of the most popular towns, home to many aussie surfing legends and a great place to learn how to surf, grab a cup of coffee or enjoy a breakfast at one of the many cafes and restaurants on the main strip on the Esplanade.
+Torquay is one of the most popular towns, home to many aussie surfing legends and a great place to learn how to surf and enjoy breakfast at one of the many cafes and restaurants on the main strip on the Esplanade.

 Venture into Lorne, the biggest seaside town on the southwest coast and try the coffee at Moons Espresso bar, the best coffee in Lorne.
 We stayed here a few years back at the Lorne Bay view apartments where a flock of friendly cockatoos were happy enough to be fed bananas I was eating at the time!
-The Ripcurl surf competition is held here every year as well as the Falls Festival on New Year’s Eve.
+The Rip Curl surfing competition is held here every year as well as the Falls Festival on New Year’s Eve.

 Although not officially part of the great ocean road, Warrnambool is a great addition if you want to go a little further out past Allanwood, the perfect place to recoup before you begin the journey back east.